SQM (Smart Queue Management)

 - Repeat the same for the Upload speed.

-- Use Waveform speedtest to achieve A+ quality and A+ bufferbloat grades when optimal settings are found.
+- Test this using Waveform speedtest to achieve A+ quality and A+ bufferbloat grades when optimal settings are found.

 - For DSL, the experiments above may produce download/upload values that are actually higher than the original speed test.
 This is ok, the ATM framing bytes of a DSL link add an average of 9% overhead, and these settings tell SQM how to make up for that overhead.